davesteele/comitup-demo/README.md

 The demo requires the following:

-* A Raspberry Pi 3, or Zero-W, with an additional USB wifi adapter (the second adapter is a requirement of the demo, not Comitup, and the use of a wireless-enabled Pi avoids AP-mode compatibility problems)
+* A Raspberry Pi 3, or Zero-W (or newer Pi), with an additional USB wifi adapter (the second adapter is a requirement of the demo, not Comitup, and the use of a wireless-enabled Pi avoids AP-mode compatibility problems)